kaltura/platform-continuous-integration/README.md

 *NOTE: The script expects these repos to be hosted on GitHub and at Kaltura, we use Travis CI for the actual testing.
 That said, if you intend to use a different source control [or just Git but not GitHub] or a different CI service, this can be achieved by making minor changes to $BASE_DIR/clientlibs_test.sh.*

+### Web interface
+A simple web I/F for showing the CI results is included in this repo [see index.php].
+This can be placed on the docroot of any web server that supports PHP 5.3 and above.
+Note that index.php requires the PHP SQLite3 extension to be enabled.

 ## The Test Suites
 **All API calls and apps will be loaded over SSL.**